GM says it has 2,700 jobs for workers slated to be laid off

-DETROIT (AP) — The General Motors’ massive 14,000-person layoff announced last month might not be as bad as originally projected.
+DETROIT (AP) — General Motors’ plans to lay off 14,000 salaried and blue-collar workers might not be as bad as originally projected.

-The company said Friday that 2,700 out of the 3,300 factory jobs slated for elimination will now be saved by adding jobs at other U.S. factories.
-Blue-collar workers in many cities will still lose jobs when GM shutters four U.S. factories next year.
-But most could find employment at other GM plants.
+The company said Friday that 2,700 out of the 3,300 factory jobs slated for elimination will now be saved.
+Blue-collar workers will still lose jobs at four U.S. plants slated for closure next year, but most will be able to find employment at eight other GM factories where jobs are being added.
 Some would have to relocate.

 GM still plans to lay off about 8,000 white-collar workers and another 2,600 factory workers in Canada.

-In November, GM announced plans to end production at the U.S. factories and one in Ontario as part of a restructuring.
+In November, the company announced plans to end production at the U.S. factories and one in Ontario as part of a major restructuring designed to cut costs and divert resources to development and manufacturing of trucks, SUVs and electric and autonomous vehicles.

 Most Read Business Stories